-1. Turn the ignition switch to the "ON" position.

-- 1) LOCK

-- 2) ON

-- 2. Turn the ignition switch from "ON" to

-- "LOCK" position and remove the key from the ignition switch. - 3.
+- 1. Turn the ignition switch to the "ON" position. - 2.
+Turn the ignition switch from "ON" to "LOCK"/"OFF" position (all models) and remove the key from the ignition switch (models without "keyless access with push-button start system"). - 3.
 Open the doors and get out of the vehicle.